APPLE: Attribute-Preserving Pseudo-Labeling for Diffusion-Based Face Swapping: Experiments

 We compare our method both diffusion-based and GAN-based approaches.
 Across all experiments, our model delivers substantially stronger attribute preservation while maintaining identity similarity competitive with the best existing methods.
 It is worth noting that several baselines, including DiffSwap~\citep{zhao2023diffswap}, DiffFace~\citep{kim2025diffface}, and E4S~\citep{liu2023fine_e4s}, are trained directly on FFHQ and therefore benefit from favorable domain alignment with the evaluation benchmark.

 \paragrapht{Qualitative comparison.} We present qualitative results in Fig.~\ref{fig:main_qual}.
-Our model, trained with high-quality pseudo-label, receives direct supervision that exposes the model to the full target appearance during training, which greatly improves attribute preservation.
 Our model maintains subtle cues such as tongue-out \textit{expressions}, fine-grained \textit{makeup} details, and \textit{accessory} (e.g. glass), while still performing reliable identity transfer.
 Competing diffusion-based methods often fail in these scenarios by either erasing attributes or inventing new ones.
 GAN-based models preserve attributes better than existing diffusion-based models because their generators observe the full target image during self-supervised training.
 However, their outputs frequently contain artifacts, color inconsistencies, and unnatural textures due to the inherent limitations of adversarial training.
 In contrast, our method produces clean and realistic results while retaining the attribute fidelity even better than GAN based models.

 \paragrapht{Quantitative comparison.} The quantitative results reported in Tab.~\ref{tab:ffhq_comparison} follow the similar trend observed in the qualitative results.
 Our method achieves the lowest FID among all baselines, indicating cleaner and more realistic synthesis, and shows clear improvements in pose and expression consistency while maintaining competitive identity similarity.
 Although CSCS~\citep{huang2024identity_cscs} and REFace~\citep{yu2025reface} report notably high identity similarity, this comes with a substantial drop in attribute preservation, evidenced by the copy-paste–like artifacts visible in their qualitative outputs in Fig.~\ref{fig:main_qual}.
 Identity transfer and attribute preservation inherently trade off against each other, so a well-designed method should balance the two.
 However, they are strongly biased toward identity matching, leading to poor attribute fidelity, which is an undesirable behavior for face swapping.
 In contrast, \ourframework achieves a more balanced trade-off, delivering reliable identity transfer while consistently preserving target attributes across diverse scenarios.